3. Interactions of the dopaminergic brain areas.

 - With simultaneous phasic dopamine release,

-- D1 receptor stimulation increases calcium influx in the presence of NMDA receptor activity
+- D1 receptor stimulation increases calcium influx during NMDA receptor activity

-- Simultaneous D2 receptor-dependent long-term depression of prefrontal inputs
+- Simultaneous D2 receptor-dependent long-term depression of the prefrontal inputs

 - E.g. the NMDA receptor-induced synthesis of NO